 Here we will be adding transcriptions of episodes so that the podcast conversations are not missed by our deaf and hard of hearing subscribers, once we have enough support for a software assist.
 Software cuts down on the time it takes to produce transcripts.
 These will be posted in time with the podcast episodes whenever possible.
 Please help us reach this goal by becoming a Patron.

-Below we have an example of our first transcripted episode!
+Below we have examples of our first few transcriptions!
 Please take a look and let us know how we did, and how we can improve.
 If you have any feedback on how to improve the accessibility of these transcripts, or more general ways we can be more accessible to a varied and diverse audience, please contact us at email@example.com.
 We are excited to offer this as a service to our readers, and hope you enjoy!